remotetalks/manifesto/README.md

 "every good work of software starts by scratching a developer's personal itch" - Eric Raymond

 - Create a "friend-to-friend" community of Developers
-- Share knowledge and create good content
+- Share knowledge and create good content, encouraging the Open Source community

 # Problems we are trying to solve

 1.How can I go to a meetup in a different city?

 I cannot go to some amazing meetups, because they are far away from me.

-2.
-3.